hyperledger/besu-docs/docs/index.md

 ---
-title: Hyperledger Besu Enterprise Ethereum client
+title: Hyperledger Besu Ethereum client
-description: Besu is an open-source Enterprise Ethereum client developed under the Apache 2.0
+description: Besu is an open-source Ethereum client developed under the Apache 2.0
     license and written in Java.
 It runs on the Ethereum public network, private networks, and test networks.
 ---

-# Besu Enterprise Ethereum client
+# Besu Ethereum client

 ## What is Hyperledger Besu?